lokeshchoudharyprogrammer/nowt-ui-library/README.md

 ---
 ## 🛠️ Getting Started
 > ⚠️ This library is currently under development.
-Only the `Button , Input ` component is available for now.
+Only the `Button , Input , Card` component is available for now.
 More components coming soon!

 ---